ShelFrench/cs15l-lab-reports/lab-report-1-week-2.md

 `>cp example.java Folder;javac example.java; java example.java`

 3.Lastly using the up and down arrow you can cycle through your previous terminal commands.
-Using this greatly speeds up processes like compiling and running
+Using this greatly speeds up processes like compiling and running.

 Using all 3 of these techniques will improve tour work speed.